Reflections of China in Circle-Vision 360 (A Resorts Gal Guide)

 Reflections of China is a 14-minute Circle-Vision 360 film narrated by Tang Dynasty poet Li Bai.
 It takes viewers on a journey through China from ancient to modern times.
 This film plays daily in the China Pavilion of Epcot’s World Showcase.

-Unfortunately, the film is dated, so it does not necessarily reflect modern-day China.
+While charming, the film is dated.
+It does not reflect a modern-day China.
 A few years ago, Disney announced they would replace the current film with a new film called Wondrous China.
 However, as of that update, the film has yet to come to fruition.

 Below are the quick reference details for Reflections of China.